Point Spread Betting

 What is Spread Betting?

 The point spread is meant to make things a little more equal, in the sense that you assign a certain number of points to a team/side that isn’t as strong as the one they’re playing.
 In moneyline betting, all you have to do is pick a winner.
-However, in some sports where there is a clear mismatch – let’s say a big, established college football program versus a downtrodden small school – the outright outcome is very obvious.
+However, in some sports where there is a clear mismatch – let’s say a big, established college football program versus a small school – the outright outcome is very obvious.
 That’s where the point spread comes in.
-If the perceived better team has to win by, say, 20 points, that makes the decision much more challenging and the matchup on the field much fairer.
+If the perceived better team has to win by 20 points, that makes the decision much more challenging and the matchup on the field much more fair.

 Straight bets are in fact the most common and most simple type of sports bet ever used.